udippant/base-drafts/draft-ietf-quic-recovery.md

   and PADDING frames are not acknowledged immediately.

-* Long header packets that contain CRYPTO frames are critical to the performance of the QUIC handshake and use shorter timers for acknowledgement and retransmission.
+* Long header packets that contain CRYPTO frames are critical to the performance of the QWIK handshake and use shorter timers for acknowledgement and retransmission.

 * Packets that contain only ACK frames do not count toward